GLaDOS-Michigan/IronSpec/README.md

 > **_NOTE:_**  The original experimental setup consisted of 1 root node and 20 nodes running the dafny-GRPC servers to parralleize checking verification conditions.
 Using a different configuration will impact the total time to run each experiment.
 The time difference is not strictly linear based on the number of nodes.
 Having too few nodes may cause verification timeouts that result from overloading the various nodes.

+To run either just the mutation testing experiments or just the ASC experiments, utilize either `./runMutationTestingExperiments.sh` or `./runASCExperiments.sh`.
+If running either of these, make sure to also run `./cleanExperimentOutput.sh` beforehand.

 ##### Mutation Testing